rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 _[Scientists Teaching Science](https://www.training.nih.gov/sts_main_page)_, Mar. - Apr.
 2018
 -	Teaching course for scientists that introduced principles of effective teaching and communication, including enquiry-based learning, course planning, and exam writing.

+### Johns Hopkins University, Baltimore, MD, USA

+_BSc_, Neuroscience and Molecular & Cellular Biology, May 2015
+- General Honors (GPA: 3.91)

+_Minor_, Spanish for the Professions, May 2015

-## Research Experience
+## RESEARCH EXPERIENCE

 ### The National Institute of Neurological Disorders and Stroke, NIH,	Bethesda, MD, USA

 _Pre-Doctoral Fellow_, Oct.
 2019 - Jan.
 2020
 - Supervisor: Dr. Ariel Levine
-- Analysis of single-nucleus RNA sequencing (snRNAseq) experiments performed wtih drop-seq and the Illumina HiSeq 2500 Platform using CellRanger and R-Based analysis tools, such as Seurat
+-	Pre-processing of single-nucleus RNA sequencing (snRNAseq) data using Bash scripting and command-line tools, including CellRanger.
+-	Clustering, labelling, and differential expression analysis of snRNAseq data using industry standard tools in R and Python, including Seurat, UMAP, and DESeq2.
-- Work towards developing standard data requirements for RANseq experiments.
+-	Work towards developing standard data requirements for RNAseq databases.

 ### Dept. of Physiology, Anatomy, and Genetics, The University of Oxford, Oxford, UK, and The National Institute of Neurological Disorders and Stroke, NIH,	Bethesda, MD, USA

 _Masters Candidate_, Sept.
 2015 - Oct.
 2019
 -	Supervisors: Prof. Richard Wade-Martins (Oxford) and Dr. Craig Blackstone (NIH)
 -	Developed assay for measuring mitophagy in situ to perform experiments examining the effects of autophagic perturbations on mitochondrial function.
--	Built pipeline for high-throughput imaging analysis.
+-	Built pipeline for automated high-throughput imaging and analysis of data files greater than 100 Gb using the Perkin Elmer High Content Screening System
--	Strong organizational and teamwork skills expanded by managing a research project in labs on 2 continents.
+-	Strong organizational, teamwork, and collaboration skills expanded by managing a research project in labs on 2 continents.
--	Exceptional preseentation skills built through quarterly presentations in lab meeting and 1 invited talk at Master's program colloquim
+-	Exceptional communication skills built through quarterly presentations in lab meeting and 1 invited talk at Master's program colloquium.

 ### Dept. of Neuroscience, Johns Hopkins University, Baltimore, MD, USA